OpenNebula/docs/source/deployment/open_cloud_networking_setup/bridged.rst

 * In the **Dummy** and **Security Group** modes you can add tagged network interfaces to achieve network isolation.
 This is the **recommended** deployment strategy in production environments in this mode.

-* The **L2 VLAN** mode is targeted to small environments without proper hardware support to implement VLANS.
+* The **ebtables VLAN** mode is targeted to small environments without proper hardware support to implement VLANS.
 Note that it is limited to /24 networks, and that IP addresses cannot overlap between Virtual Networks.
 This mode is only recommended for testing purposes.

 OpenNebula Configuration